crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/format.md

 #### `apply_on`

-The field to apply the pattern on.
+The field from `evt.Parsed` to apply the pattern on.
+For example if you want to apply the event to `evt.Parsed.message` you would set `apply_on: message`.

 #### Examples